 The Myakka Skunk Ape (2000)

-The Myakka Skunk Ape is by most accounts a distant relation Bigfoots.
-This large ape-like creature has been spotted many times over the years with the earliest sightings dating back to the 1960's but more recently it has also been caught multiple times on video.
+The Myakka Skunk Ape is by most accounts, some sort of relation to Bigfoot.
+This large ape-like creature has been spotted many times over the years with the earliest sightings dating back to the 1960's but more recently it has been caught multiple times on video.